 Disclaimer: This is a first concept of approaches for retailers to structure their campaigns with this radically new campaign type.
 These approaches are tested by several advertisers.
 Feel free to comment on and follow my post on Linkedin to find and share experiences, additions, and suggestions on this article.

 This summer (July-September 2022) Smart Shopping campaigns will automatically be upgraded to Performance Max campaigns.
 For more information on what Performance Max campaigns are, read our article: Everything you need to know about Performance Max.

 Is the fact that Google is taking more control a bad thing for the advertiser?
 We don’t think so.
-With insights in the campaigns of hundreds of advertisers over the last years, we can truly say that we understand why Google is making this move.
-Most campaigns we have seen do not get most out of their potential because of misuse of all the insights and options a campaign has to offer.
+With insights into the campaigns of hundreds of advertisers over the last years, we can truly say that we understand why Google is making this move.
+Most campaigns we have seen do not get the most out of their potential because of misuse of all the insights and options a campaign has to offer.

 Why campaign structure is important

 Campaign structure has always been an important strategic way for advertisers to find the optimal amount of control versus automation.

 Will the future be one campaign that rules everything for an advertiser?

 I think not.
 Advertisers, especially the bigger and smarter ones, will always be looking for approaches to have more control over their campaigns.